codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do rabbits go after they get married?
-On a bunny-moon.
+Ever wondered why bees hum?
+It's because they don't know the words.

 ## Daily Trivia

-Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Cherry MX Blue
+ 1. relative
- 2. Cherry MX Brown
+ 2. static
- 3. Cherry MX Red
+ 3. center
- 4. Cherry MX Black
+ 4. absolute

 <details>
   <summary>Answer</summary>
-  Cherry MX Blue
+  center
 </details>